apache/pekko/akka-docs/src/main/paradox/stream/stream-refs.md

 When @ref[Akka Jackson](../serialization-jackson.md) is used, serialization of wrapped `SourceRef` and `SinkRef` will work out of the box.

-If you are using some other form of serialization you will need to use the @apidoc[akka.stream.StreamRefResolver] extension from your serializer to get the `SourceRef` and `SinkRef`.
+If you are using some other form of serialization you will need to use the @apidoc[stream.StreamRefResolver] extension from your serializer to get the `SourceRef` and `SinkRef`.
 The extension provides the methods `toSerializationFormat(sink or source)` to transform from refs to string and `resolve{Sink,Source}Ref(String)` to resolve refs from strings.